 Differences in these deductions are computed on Schedule M1NC, Federal Adjustments.
 The adjustments on Schedule M1NC flow through to line 15 of Schedule M1M.
 The items are listed by line number below.
 View a detailed list of the acts and provisions extended by ATRA.

 Note: Taxpayers must prepare a recomputed federal form if they are affected by an item of nonconformity and have certain items of income, losses or above-the-the-line deductions subject to calculations that involve modified adjusted gross income (MAGI).
 When preparing the recomputed federal forms, taxpayers will need to use Minnesota MAGI.
 The most common examples of these items are Social Security Income, rental real estate losses and IRA deductions.

 Student Loan Interest Deduction (Line 2)

 ATRA permanently extended provisions that expand the definition of qualified student loan interest to include:

 Interest payments on a loan for which interest payments have been required for more than 60 months, and

-Interest payments paid a taxpayer made voluntarily
+Interest payments made voluntarily